 Counselling

-People come to counselling with many different experiences.
+People who have come to me for counselling have had many different experiences.

-• You may be grieving, have a lack of confidence, a difficult decision to make, difficulty sleeping, concerns about sex or experience of abuse.
+- You may be grieving, have a lack of confidence, a difficult decision to make, difficulty sleeping, concerns about sex or

-• You can talk about and work with your individual needs.
+When you come to me you can talk about and work with your individual needs.
+I can help you

 There is safety in exploring your own experience in a confidential environment.
 I liken it to being on a journey.
 You may find you need to stop and look at the map for some reason.
 Perhaps you are lost, or don’t like the road you have been on.
 Maybe you wonder what other roads are out there.
 It might be that the ride has been very bumpy or traumatic even.
-Counselling offers you a chance to stop, look at the map and have time to yourself to help with the next step.
+Counselling offers you a chance to stop, see how you are feeling and what you might need.
+It’s like looking at the map.
+If I see something on the map, I might point it out to you if I think it could be helpful – but very much for you to take or leave!

 What is the Difference between Counselling & Psychotherapy?